postfinance/discovery/README.md

 ## API

 ### GRPC
 The service discovery has a GRPC API.
 The proto files can be found [here](./pkg/discoverypb).
 The generated GRPC go code is also in that directory.
-To send the authorization token with the go client you can do it with a [UnaryClientInterceptor](https://github.com/grpc/grpc-go/blob/master/interceptor.go) like below:
+To send the authorization token with the go client you can use an [UnaryClientInterceptor](https://github.com/grpc/grpc-go/blob/master/interceptor.go) like below:

 ```go
 func buildClientInterceptor(token string) func(context.Context, string, interface{}, interface{}, *grpc.ClientConn, grpc.UnaryInvoker, ...grpc.CallOption) error {